Skip to main content

 • expressions: JSONPath expressions in the API Request or Response

 Parameters that contain numerical values have the option to use the property operation to specify which logical operation will be enforced on that value.
-If it is not declared, the default behavior is an exact match (==).
+If it is not declared, the default behavior is an exact match (eq).

 note

 When configuring the Stream Filter, each parameter you define must match for a request to pass the filterβ€”these parameters are combined using AND logic.
-However, within each individual parameter, if you specify multiple values, they are combined using OR logic β€” only one of the values needs to match for that parameter.
+However, each parameter has a different combination logic determining how the values declared will be combined.

 Parameters

-url (deprecated)
+url

 Required: True